 The CHP is only awarded to individuals who are members in good standing of BHI.
 In order to qualify, members must:

-- Complete the CHP program through BHI’s academic partner, Athabasca University
+- Complete the CHP education program through BHI’s academic partner, Athabasca University; and

 Those who hold the CHP are required to demonstrate on an annual basis that they are maintaining their professional currency through continuing education and attendance at industry events.